-But now, thanks to the Internet and its instantaneous connection to millions of people, your dreams can become reality.
-Just as blogging has enabled almost anyone with a computer to become a bona fide reporter, podcasting allows virtually anyone with a computer to become a radio disc jockey, talk show host or recording artist.
+But now, thanks to the internet and its instantaneous connection to millions of people, your dreams can become reality.
+Just as blogging and social media enabled almost anyone with a computer to become a bona fide reporter, podcasting allows virtually anyone with a computer to become a radio disc jockey, talk show host or recording artist.

-Podcasting is a free service that allows Internet users to pull audio files (typically MP3s) from a podcasting Web site to listen to on their computers or personal digital audio players.
-The term comes from a combination of the words iPod (a personal digital audio player made by Apple) and broadcasting.
-Even though the term is derived from the iPod, you don't need an iPod to listen to a podcast.
-You can use virtually any portable media player or your computer.
+Podcasting is a largely free service that allows internet users to pull audio files (typically MP3s) from a podcasting website to listen to on their computers, smartphones or personal digital audio players.
+The term comes from a combination of the words iPod and broadcasting.

-Unlike Internet radio, users don't have to 'tune in' to a particular broadcast.
+Unlike internet radio, users don't have to 'tune in' to a particular broadcast.
 Instead, they download the podcast on demand or subscribe via an RSS (Really Simple Syndication) feed, which automatically downloads the podcast to their computers.
-The technology is similar to that used by TiVo, a personal video recorder that lets users set which programs they'd like to record and then automatically records those programs for later viewing.
+The technology is similar to that used in personal video recorders that lets users set which programs they'd like to record and then automatically records those programs for later viewing.